willymcallister/willymcallister.github.io/_articles/loop-current.md

 ## Special case: shared current source

-A second special case comes up when you have a current source shared between two meshes.
+A second special case is when you come across a current source shared between two meshes.
 This is another time when you *may* want to include a non-mesh loop in the system of equations.

 ![Current source shared between two nodes]({{ site.baseurl }}{% link i/loop2.svg %}){: .centered }